spaze99/README_TEMPLATES/README.md

 ## License

-This project is licensed under the [insert license name].
+This project is licensed under the [LICENSE MIT].
 See the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments